haade-administrator/haade.fr/_posts/en/2021-09-10-test-sensor-temperature-and-humidity-sonoff-snzb-02.md

 Basically I wanted to start again on xiaomi aqara but the price exploded from single to double. **The design is nicer**, it's a 3 in 1 with an additional atmospheric pressure sensor.
 It works with cr2032 batteries.

 Big **disadvantage** the Xiaomi module is always **provided in zigbee 1.2 protocol** and it is far from being good for the mesh especially since it tends to be put long standby.
 In fact, he tends to drop out of the network.
-Fortunately the version [rectangular Xiaomi MCCGQ12LM is Zigbee 3.0 compatible](https://www.haade.fr/produit/capteur-de-porte-aqara-par-xiaomi-zigbee-3-0/)
+Fortunately the version [rectangular Xiaomi MCCGQ12LM is Zigbee 3.0 compatible]({% link _products/{{ page.locale | slice: 0,2 }}/2021-03-25-aqara-door-sensor-by-xiaomi-zigbee-3-0.md %})

 ## Compare Sonoff SNZB-02 VS Xiaomi Aqara WSDCGQ11LM

-{% picture posts/{{ page.guid}}/capteur-temperature-humidite-sonoff-snzb-02-zigbee-vs-xiaomi.png --alt temperature sensor zigbee sonoff vs xiaomi %}
+{% picture posts/{{ page.guid}}/capteur-temperature-humidite-sonoff-snzb-02-zigbee-vs-xiaomi.png --alt temperature sensor zigbee sonoff vs xiaomi --img width="820" height="461" %}

 ## Positive point of the sonoff SNZB-02 temperature sensor